iterative/dvc.org/content/docs/command-reference/data/status.md

 - _Unchanged files_ have no modifications.
 Only shown if the `--unchanged` flag is used.

-Individual changes to files inside [directories tracked as a whole] are not shown by default but this can be enabled with the `--granular` flag.
+Individual changes to files inside [tracked directories] are not shown by default but this can be enabled with the `--granular` flag.

 [committed to dvc]: /doc/command-reference/commit
-[directories tracked as a whole]:
-  /doc/command-reference/add#adding-entire-directories
+[tracked directories]: /doc/command-reference/add#adding-entire-directories

 ## Options